If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Yes, if you are looking for one of the loan types that Better offers.
 Better's streamlined system allows it to hyper-focus on the products it offers, keeping costs and rates very low, and customer service quality very high.
 Better offers very competitive rates and fees when you compare its loans apples to apples against the competition.

 That said, Better can't meet the needs of all borrowers.
-If you need a construction loan, for example, or if you're not a U.S. citizen, you'll need to shop for a mortgage elsewhere.
+If you need a construction loan or commercial loan, for example, you'll need to shop for a mortgage elsewhere.

 Yes.
 Better's competitive rates and low fees make it a great choice to refinance your mortgage.